 Your assets have a variety of components that require fluids to function properly.
 While your preventive maintenance plan should include oil changes and fluid top-offs, your drivers should check fluid levels before each trip.

 Proper fluid levels can be the difference between a well-performing vehicle and unplanned breakdowns.
-To better understand fluid’s impact on vehicles, watch our webinar on fluid services and preventive maintenance hosted by Bridgestone and Illinois Tool Works.

 Another aspect of pre-trip inspections that can be overlooked is the battery.
 One may assume that if the car starts, the battery is in working condition and doesn’t need to be checked.